On this page

 Enable provisioning in the Org2Org app

-In each spoke org, set and activate provisioning for the Org2Org app integration by using the Apps API (opens new window).
+In each spoke org, set and activate provisioning for the Org2Org app integration by using the Update the default provisioning connection (opens new window) API request with the OAuth 2.0-based connection request parameters.

 Parameter Description/Value